StephenTaylor-Kx/adventofq/week1.md

 q)bs[fc1] 0 16
 0 8
 ```
-We can wrap this with a ‘short list’ function that narrows the range to until we are happy to evaluate every point in it: say, no more than 5 points.
+We can wrap this with a ‘short list’ function that narrows the range until we are happy to evaluate every point in it: say, no more than 5 points.

 We can use the [While](https://code.kx.com/q/ref/accumulators/#while) iterator with a simple test function `{neg[x]>.[-]y}[n;]`.
 ```q